Pakistan reopens airspace to civil aviation after India standoff

-ISLAMABAD (Reuters) - Pakistan opened its airspace to civil aviation on Tuesday, following months of restrictions imposed in the wake of a standoff with neighbouring India.
+ISLAMABAD/NEW DELHI (Reuters) - Pakistan re-opened its airspace to civil aviation on Tuesday following months of restrictions imposed after clashes with India, which forced lengthy detours that cost airlines millions of dollars.

-The move by Pakistan, which lies in the middle of a vital aviation corridor, offers a welcome break for international airlines after the airspace restrictions affected hundreds of commercial and cargo flights each day, adding to flight time for passengers and fuel costs for airlines.
+The decision by Pakistan, which lies along an important aviation corridor, offers a welcome break for international airlines.

+The restrictions, imposed in February, affected hundreds of commercial and cargo flights each day, adding to flight time for passengers and fuel costs for airlines.

 India’s ministry of civil aviation said that after the lifting of the NOTAMS, there were no further restrictions on airspace in either country.